gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/Readme.md

 # nvidia-installer

-Compile NVIDIA kernel modules for Gardenlinux in a Docker image.
+Compile NVIDIA kernel modules for Garden Linux in a Docker image.
 Running the image in a cluster installs the GPU driver.

 ## TL;DR - How to create a new version?